+27 21 818 6092 Mon-Fri 7am-5pm · Sat 8am-1pm

 1. Choose the Right Height

 For security applications, go with 2.1m or 2.4m rather than the standard 1.8m.
 The additional height significantly increases the difficulty of any scaling attempt.
-For more detail on how height affects cost, see our pricing guide.
+For more detail on how height affects cost, see our cost factors guide.

 2. Eliminate Ground Gaps